DFE-Digital/bat-design-history/app/posts/how-to/2025-09-10-how-to-add-images-using-the-GitHub-website.md

 - number the images in order that they appear in the design history.
 - make sure they are saved as a .png file
 - keep the name as concise as possible
--separate each word with a –
+- separate each word with a –

 ## Step 7: committing the changes